 If you use a Windows PC then you're a target for hackers.
 The security situation on Windows has improved dramatically since the early days of Windows XP, but the huge number of users mean its still under threat.

-The danger is just as great on Windows 10, so no matter how careful you are online, the reality is you still need a regularly updated antivirus package to keep you safe from the very latest threats.
+The reality is that you still need a regularly updated antivirus software package to keep you safe from the very latest threats.

 Comprehensive, fast and feature-packed

 Monitor the testing lab reports on most antivirus products and you'll normally find results varying over time: one generation works well, the next edition has some problems initially, the company goes to work and performance improves.

 Bitdefender is far more consistent.
 AV-Test, for example, has been running its in-depth antivirus tests since 2010, and Bitdefender has achieved a 100% protection rating in 17 out of the 20 reports produced to date (the last 'fail' was in December 2014).

 That's important as it suggests Bitdefender's products aren't just accurate right now, but they're likely to be just as good next month, next year, and on after that.